Need to talk? Call 1800 882 436.

 How are UTIs treated in children?

-UTIs are treated with antibiotics and usually come in a syrup or liquid form that your child can drink.
-Children who have a serious UTI may need to be hospitalised to receive antibiotics that are given straight into the vein through a drip.
+UTIs are treated with antibiotics, which usually come in a liquid form that your child can drink.

-You can help your child recover from a UTI by doing the following:
+You can help your child recover from a UTI by:

-• Keep your child at home from childcare so they can get extra rest at home.
+• keeping your child at home from childcare or school, so they can get extra rest

-• Offer your child plenty of fluids to drink
+• offering your child plenty of fluids to drink

 Can cranberry juice help treat my child's UTI?